metasepi/c2ats/README.md

 Hello, world!
 ```

-Totally, the c2ats generates a scaffold to build ATS application.
+Totally, the c2ats generates a scaffold (you may be familiar with [Ruby on Rails](http://rubyonrails.org/)) to build ATS application.
 Sometimes, it's useful to create application rapidly.
 However, such scaffold should be replaced with better signature until shipping your product.

 The other examples are found at [example](./example/) directory.